cy69855522/AI-Power/README-en.md

 ## 🎉 Regular Activities
 - Tip: DBC is integral and can be used to rent GPUs
-1. New users can get free 💸 2400 DBC, equivalent to 12 to 24 hours RTX2080 (price floating over time).
-For registration and receiving process, please refer to the following chapters.
+1. New users can get free 💎1000 DBC, and if the usage reaches 1000 DBC in first week, you can get an additional 💎2000 DBC, totally equivalent to 20 ~ 30 hours P102/1080ti (price floating over time).
+For registration and receiving process, please refer to the following chapters. (**Double** the international user rewards, please contact group manager)
-2. User can get 💸2400DBC by inviting a new user, there is no upper limit.
+2. User can get 💎1000 DBC by inviting a new user, and if the usage of new user reaches 1000 DBC in first week, you can get an additional 💎2000 DBC. (**Double** the international user rewards, please contact group manager)
-3. User can get 💸2400DBC by releasing a piece of news in your Moments or any other sharing platforms and getting 10 likes.
+3. User can get 💎2400 DBC by releasing a piece of news in your Moments or any other sharing platforms and getting 10 likes.
-4. User can get 💸2000DBC by posting a WeChat official account article and getting a reading volume of 100.
+4. User can get 💎2000 DBC by posting a WeChat official account article and getting a reading volume of 100.
-5. If you invite 10 new users, there will be an additional 🤖Bluetooth speaker.
+5. If you invite 10 new users, there will be an additional 🎼Bluetooth speaker.
-6. User can get 💸2000DBC by thumbing up and commenting on the [YouTube video](https://www.youtube.com/watch?v=zMdAmQf4iuc).
+6. User can get 💎2000 DBC by thumbing up and commenting on the [YouTube video](https://www.youtube.com/watch?v=zMdAmQf4iuc).

 # Catalogue
 - [🕹 Administrators](#-Administrators)